Religion and Sexuality

 Our corporeal form and the sensations and desire it experiences are a gift--a very sensitive, highly erotic, and pleasurable gift at that.
 One in which we should allow ourselves to enjoy wholly without placing the

-additional burden of religious judgement upon each other's shoulders.
+the additional burden of religious judgment upon each other's shoulders.
 I am very open-minded, and although I understand monogamy (non-religious definition) to be a gift of human relationships, I still remain open to the fluidity of sexuality and desire and would never deny any of my partners the full consensual pleasure of another lover.
 Monogamy is more of a mindset.
 I think everyone (if they were honest with themselves) would realize that we go through physically "monogamous periods" but true monogamy occurs on an emotional level.
 Sometimes you crave a different body or mind, sometimes you want to touch only yourself, and sometimes your current partner is simply enough which can last years…even a lifetime.

 Religions have put themselves in the business of policing human sexuality for hundreds of years--particularly that of women.
 Women's sexuality has been viewed as a malevolent force to be controlled since the fabled story of Adam and Eve, where Eve is presented as the original temptress.
 The result is that women are told our bodies are not our own.
 They are to be covered and only seen by our husbands and that sexual interest (and in some instances thought) was a sign of impurity and of harlotry.
 Ancient texts continue to affect how we as a society view and treat women around the world.

 A woman who sleeps with whomever she chooses when she chooses is a whore; the one with few or no partners has also become undesirable--something is 'wrong' with her or she is frigid.
 These messages are confusing at best for most women which leads to lots of sexual frustration and repression.
 I don't think the word "sin" really plays a role in the sexual behavior of many Americans unless their upbringing was a very strict, religious one.
-Most adults might believe they are "sinning" in detached and vague sense when they have pre-marital sex, shack up with a girlfriend/boyfriend, have a one-night stand or seek compensated company, but this sense of "sin" doesn't conjure the sense that “hellfire is nigh” the way it might have in the past.
-Much of aforementioned is seen as normal or just a part of being a well-socialized, NORMALLY adjusted, socially astute sexual creature that we have always been and will continue to be.
+Most adults might believe they are "sinning" in a detached and vague sense when they have pre-marital sex, shack up with a girlfriend/boyfriend, have a one-night stand or seek compensated company, but this sense of "sin" doesn't conjure the sense that “hellfire is nigh” the way it might have in the past.
+Much of the aforementioned is seen as normal or just a part of being a well-socialized, NORMALLY adjusted, socially astute sexual creature that we have always been and will continue to be.

 Be gentle with yourself.
 Love ALL of you.
 Play with your parts and play consensually with the parts of others.
 Seek not to judge the sexual expression of others and you will find yourself also free to express the beauty of your own sexuality without limitations.